 CASE file format description

-1 filename extension(s) found in our database.
+2 filename extension(s) found in our database.

 .case - SlipCover Case Template

 The CASE document files are related to SlipCover.
-CASE file is a SlipCover Case Template.
+The CASE file is a SlipCover Case Template.
 SlipCover is an application by Bohemian Coding to apply custom case images to your media files.
 The SlipCover seems to be no longer supported.

 SlipCover Case Template related extensions:

 Can't open a .case file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .case file extension is often given incorrectly!
+The .case file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 ase, cae, cas, cse